wix-incubator/headless-components/docs/api/PROGRAM_INTERFACE.md

 ### Program.Instructors

 Container component for program instructors that provides context and conditional rendering.
-Does NOT render if there are no instructors (follows Container Level pattern).
+Renders `emptyState` when there are no instructors, otherwise renders the children.

 **Props**